Do you dread Halloween, not because of ghosts and goblins, but because your dog barks at trick-or-treaters and guests approaching your door?

 Teach your dog “sit”

-- Slowly move the treat up your dog’s snout and over his head.
-As he tries to keep his eyes on the treat, he’ll wind up sitting.
+Slowly move the treat up their snout and over their head.
+As they try to keep their eyes on the treat, they’ll wind up sitting.

-- When he does, praise him and give him the treat.
+When they do, praise them and give them the treat.

 Don’t run towards the doorbell!